cynici/cynici.github.io/_posts/2021-08-29-unlock-poco-f1-boot-loader-using-linux.md

 ## Possible consequences after unlocking

 If in future, Google Safety enforces stricter checks, it may flag the phone as insecure.
-Any application which relies on the Google Safety status may cease to function, see <https://news.ycombinator.com/item?id=25025340>
+Any application which relies on the Google Safety status may cease to function, see <https://news.ycombinator.com/item?id=25025340>.

 ## Prerequisites

+As at 2021-08-29, there is no form to fill to request for unlock approval from Xiaomi or any waiting period.

+Perhaps watch this video <https://youtu.be/pByHHTvms4k> first to get an idea of the entire process and what you can expect to see at each step.
+Then the steps below would be easier to follow.

+This section is largely adapted from <https://github.com/francescotescari/XiaoMiToolV2/issues/23#issuecomment-908811724>.
+The original comment is very well written and apparently works on Ubuntu 20.04.3 LTS.

+- Insert a valid SIM card with sufficient internet data bundle, at least 50 MB required during the unlock process
 - Register on [Xiaomi website](https://account.xiaomi.com/) to get an account
-- Log in to the account on the phone
+- Log in to the account on the phone You can do this by going to their site OR even better yet, from signing in directly from Settings > Mi account in your phone.
-- Insert a valid SIM card with sufficient internet data bundle, at least 50 MB required during the unlock process
+- On your phone, go to Settings > About phone and tap 7 times on "Mi version" to enter in "developer" mode, which enables "Developer options" in "Additional settings".
+- Go the to Additional setting > Developer options and turn on "OEM unlock" as well as "USB debugging".
+- Now, a very important step which many tutorials fail to even mention: go to "Mi Unlock status".
+It should say "Device is locked" and "Phone is safe" if you have never done this before.
+Tap "Add account and device" and follow the instructions (it will tell you to turn off your wifi connection and turn on your mobile data connection).
+But here is the catch, even if you have created an account with this phone years ago, it may give you an error (don't remember exactly what it was).
+This is what I believe caused the 20031 error, @vmavromatis , because it is exactly what I was experiencing until I found somewhere in the Xiaomi forums that you only need to log out from your phone and log in back again.
+The problem was that by doing that you are basically creating a new account and I was afraid that could make you wait a long time to get the account authorized.
+Fortunately I tried it and didn't have to wait at all.
+And that was all the prerequisites.

 ## How

 The is part one where I resort to using the unofficial XiaoMiToolV2 because I use Fedora 34 Workstation instead of MS Windows which the official unlock app runs on.

-1. As at 2021-08-29, there is no form to fill to request for unlock approval from Xiaomi or any waiting period.
-Instead, follow every step described in this video <https://youtu.be/pByHHTvms4k>

 1. Clone XiaoMiToolV2 repo and check out linux branch